nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

   full range of variants; this makes it fragile in the face of edits to the code.
-In contrast, the exhaustive nature of a Rust `match` ensures that you handle every case (of course, one must still be judicious in your use of `_` patterns, which while convenient can be a refactoring hazard).
+In contrast, the exhaustive nature of a Rust `match` ensures that you handle every case (of course, one must still be judicious in your use of `_` patterns, which, while convenient, can be a refactoring hazard).
 - `dynamic_cast` is somewhat inefficient, since it must handle the fully general case of classes that spread across compilation units;
   in fact, it is very uncommon to have a class hierarchy that is truly